NJ261/MARIN_VTool/Scripts/DataProcessing/README.md

 Here, inputs should be in pandas dataframe (for grids and land data).
 The output will be in pandas dataframe.
 Also, change CRS for land, it is 'epsg:3571' by default, change it with 'sourceCRS'.

+Interface [IRemoveLandFromGridCells](IRemoveLandFromGridCells.py) has configured methods for this class.
 ```python
 import RemoveLandFromGridCells